wonhee-lee/aims.github.io/about.md

 Our aim is to develop artificial intelligence and machine learning techniques for the analysis and interpretation of natural language, biomedical and health data.
 The group focuses on pursuing blue-sky research, including:

 * AI for the early detection, prediction and diagnosis of diseases
-* AI for personalised interventions and therapies
+* AI for personalized interventions and therapies
 * AI for the identification of new biomarkers and targets for therapy
 * Safe, robust and interpretable AI approaches
 * Privacy-preserving AI approaches